 At 4:34 in the video: Former USDOT Secretary Elaine Chao offers congratulations to United Against Slavery for winning the first-ever USDOT Combatting Human Trafficking in Transportation Impact Award.

 At 1:31:15 in the video: As an NGO panelist, United Against Slavery CEO, Christi Wigle, shares about the 2021 National Outreach Survey for Transportation and issues a call-to-action.

 The National Outreach Survey for Transportation (NOST) is designed to collect, categorize, and disseminate comprehensive, empirical frontline data around human trafficking in the global transportation industry.
 By focusing on data collected from sex and labor trafficking survivors, direct victim service providers, and across all key industry stakeholders, the NOST will help develop insights to better understand the scope, scale, and mechanisms of trafficking, to be predictive of the probability of occurrence rather than reactive to individual cases.
 We will provide the data on an open-source platform for analysis by researchers, government agencies, and law enforcement to help prioritize and focus limited resources to interdict and interrupt crimes before they occur.

 2021 National Outreach Survey for Transportation

-We are pleased to have active engagements in the United States, Brazil, The Netherlands, and Canada.
+We are pleased to have active engagements in the United States, Brazil, The Netherlands, Canada, and Nigeria.